SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

    set AaronChar AaronCareer;
 run;
 ```
 *YearID is addressed regarding the format. a dataset, AaronChar, is created with a converted yearID.
-AaronFinal SETs togther AaronChar and AaronCareer, and RETAIN is simply used to order the variables in the dataset.
+AaronFinal SETs together AaronChar and AaronCareer, and RETAIN is simply used to order the variables in the dataset.

 Note that Setting these tables is how we are appending the derived career row.*